stockeh/scalable-server-design/README.txt

 		@author stock

-cs455.scaling.server.taks: A task interface contains classes for registering, receiving, and writing data.
+cs455.scaling.server.taks: A task interface contains classes for receiving and writing data.

 	- Task.java

 		Public interface to delegate tasks to available working threads.
-		This can include; registering new clients via {@link Register}, reading data from clients via the {@link Receiver}, and sending data back to clients with the {@link Sender}.
+		This can include; reading data from clients via the {@link Receiver}, and sending data back to clients with the {@link Sender}.

-		@author stock

-	- Register.java

-		Task to delegate registration of a client with the server (selector).

 		@author stock

 	- Receiver.java